Michigan International Speedway: NASCAR

 A NASCAR Cup Series race at Michigan International Speedway in 2015.
 The series has been racing at the facility since 1969.

-MIS hosts one annual NASCAR weekend, highlighted by a NASCAR Cup Series race known as the FireKeepers Casino 400.
-It also currently hosts the NASCAR Truck Series' Henry Ford Health System 200 as a support race for the Cup Series.
+MIS currently hosts one annual NASCAR weekend, it is highlighted by a NASCAR Cup Series race known as the FireKeepers Casino 400.
+It also currently hosts the NASCAR Truck Series' DQS Solutions & Staffing 250 is a support race for the Cup Series race.
 MIS previously hosted a NASCAR Xfinity Series race.

-Open-wheel racing
+Open-Wheel Racing

 A Championship Auto Racing Teams (CART) race at Michigan International Speedway in 1988.
 Until 2007, Indy car-style races were held at the facility.

 Through the early 2000s, open-wheel racing was commonplace at the facility.
 Major open-wheel races at MIS were primarily sanctioned by three organizations: the United States Auto Club (USAC), Championship Auto Racing Teams (CART), and the Indy Racing League (IRL).
 USAC held its first event at the speedway in October 1968; the speedway's inaugural event.
 After failing to renew the following year, USAC was able to return to the facility in 1970, and began a traditional summer race (July or August).
 Starting in 1973, USAC sanctioned a second event at the track that took place in the fall.
 USAC continued to race at MIS until 1978, after which time CART took over both dates.

 The track's summer date was extended to a 500 mi race in 1981.
 The race was sanctioned by CART until 2002, when the IRL officially took over the sanctioning rights for the race.
 With the IRL taking over, the race distance was decreased to 400 mi.
 IRL raced annually at the track until 2007, when the IRL failed to renew a deal to keep racing at the facility; the IRL remains the last open-wheel series to have raced at the facility.

 The latter fall date ran until 1986, when the date was dropped from CART's schedule in efforts to eliminate instances of CART racing at a venue twice per year.
 In the midst of the CART–IRL split in the mid-1990s, CART organized a second event in 1996 that was made to rival the Indianapolis 500: the U.S. 500, which ran on the same day as the Indianapolis 500.
 However, after one iteration of the event, the race was scrapped.